-A highly successful business executive, one of the very few women to reach the top of a business talks about her experiences as a working woman, as a woman leading other men and women and as someone who has used not very different skills to manage the home and husband.
-Divided into three sections, book talks about accepting oneself as woman and the challenges and opportunities thereof, adapting to the situation as required and finally making way for oneself to be an achiever.
+A highly successful business executive, one of the very few women to reach the top of business talks about her experiences as a working woman.
+As a woman leading other men and women.
+And as someone who has used not very different skills to manage the home and husband.
+Divided into three sections, the book Lady You’re Not a Man talks about accepting oneself as a woman and the challenges and opportunities thereof.
+Adapting to the situation as required.
+And finally making way for oneself to be an achiever.
 Each section gives 10 tenets/nuggets.

-Second section tends to be a bit preachy, but very rightly points out some problems that women create for themselves.
-I could think of so many examples from my own corporate life where the privileges provided to women employees were royally misused by them or where they always played victim to get that extra advantage.
-She also points certain areas where women are not so strong like networking, she tries to give some solutions to make steps in solving these problems, though I think given the time constraints and the multi-tasking women end up doing, the practical aspect may have been ignored sometime and they can be very different for different background depending on the families and responsibilities they have.
+The second section tends to be a bit preachy.
+But very rightly points out some problems that women create for themselves.
+I could think of so many examples from my own corporate life where the privileges provided to women employees were royally misused by them.
+Or, where they always played victim to get that extra advantage.
+She also points certain areas where women are not so strong like networking.
+She tries to give some solutions to make steps in solving these problems.
+Though I think given the time constraints and the multitasking women end up doing, the practical aspect may have been ignored sometimes.
+And they can be very different for different background depending on the families and responsibilities they have.

 The third section tends to motivate women.
 And gives some practical tips on how to manage the career to reach the top.
 I liked her practical insights on how managing male and female subordinates require different skills.
 Just like somewhere else, she tells you how to get most out of your husband at home.